How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Antitussives

-The funds of this group are given to children only as prescribed by a doctor for the treatment of a painful cough, accompanied by pain, sleep disturbances and other unpleasant consequences.
-The mechanism of their action is to suppress cough in a child due to a depressing effect on the cough center, reduce irritation of the inflamed mucous membranes, and reduce the susceptibility of peripheral cough receptors to irritating factors.
-They also have a mild anti-inflammatory, bronchodilator, bronchodilator and expectorant effect.
-With a dry cough against the background of their intake, the child may experience stagnation of mucus in the respiratory tract, so medical supervision is necessary.
+This group of drugs is given to children only as prescribed by a doctor for the treatment of a painful cough accompanied by pain, sleep disturbances and other unpleasant consequences.
+The mechanism of their action is to suppress the child’s cough due to the inhibitory effect on the cough center, reducing irritation of inflamed mucous membranes, and reducing the susceptibility of peripheral cough receptors to irritating factors.
+They also have moderate anti-inflammatory, bronchodilator, bronchodilator and expectorant effects.
+With a dry cough while taking them, the child may experience stagnation of mucus in the respiratory tract, so medical supervision is necessary.

 Drug name